Warnings: mild gore/horror.

 “I’ve seen enough ghosts and corpses to last me several lifetimes.”
-Wei Wuxian almost laughed at his own words, so true were they; what surprised him was the quick, avid smile that the boyish man in front of him gave at them.
-“That woman said he was a monk.
+Wei Wuxian almost laughed at his own words, so true were they; what surprised him was the quick, avid smile that the boyish man in front of him gave upon hearing them.
+Frowning, he went on: “That woman said he was a monk.
 That he came from the mountain.
 What mountain was that?”

 The man said, “The one where the immortal Baoshan Sanren lives.”

 Noise fluttered out of Wei Wuxian’s hearing.
 The voices of the men and women around dimmed until they were whispers, until all he heard and saw was the kunze man in front of him, his sugary scent and mean-spirited smiles—until all he tasted on his tongue was the tang of that oversweet wine.

 “Does that interest you?” the man murmured silkily.

 Here and now, he had no room for anything but honesty.